TBD54566975/did-dht/spec/spec.md

   - `200` - Success.
     - `hash` - **string** - The current hash.
     - `difficulty` - **integer** - The current difficulty.
-  - `404` - Not found.
-Difficulty not supported by this gateway.
+  - `501` - Retention proofs not supported by this gateway.

 ```json
 {